The Car Crash Analogy.

-Within this group, under many circumstances, almost nobody requires any medical intervention at all.
+Within this group, for the most common level of initial infection, almost nobody requires any medical intervention at all.
 In fact most people do not even detect any symptoms at all.
 But then, some people, within this same group, get such a severe case of Covid-19, a disease where most similar people do not even notice symptoms, that they can die.

 For these younger people with no identified risk factors who become so ill they can dies must either:

 - Have some unidentified risk factor risk about their health making them more vulnerable to Covid-19 are than other otherwise similar people